 The takeaway: Tips for aspiring introvert leaders

-As an introvert, it’s easy to feel as if the very foundations of business leadership are engineered against you — especially considering that today’s tech lords (Bezos, Zuckerberg, Musk) are as much celebrity as CEO.
+As an introvert, it’s easy to feel as if the very foundations of business leadership are engineered against you — especially considering that today’s tech czars are as much celebrities as CEOs.

 But introverts have unique personality traits that can empower them to be exceptional leaders if properly leveraged.

 We asked successful introvert founders to share some techniques they’ve used to harness the power of their introversion.
 Here’s a selection of what they said:

 - Balance your time: For every 1-hour meeting, make sure to plan at least 30 minutes to yourself.

 - Get out of your own head: Write down all your ideas and share them with someone you trust.
 Don’t rob the world of your internal genius.